ZipCodeCore/CaramelApples/content/Python Questions/starters/index.md

 ***Note: ***`set` *is mutable and thus cannot be used as key for a dictionary.
 On the other hand,* `frozenset` *is immutable and thus, hashable, and can be used as a dictionary key or as an element of another set.*

-* **Modules:** \n Module is an additional built-in type supported by the Python Interpreter.
+* **Modules:**  Module is an additional built-in type supported by the Python Interpreter.
 It supports one special operation, i.e.,**attribute access**: `mymod.myobj`, where `mymod` is a module and **myobj** references a name defined in m's symbol table.
 The module's symbol table resides in a very special attribute of the module **__dict__**, but direct assignment to this module is neither possible nor recommended.

-* **Classes:** \n Classes are the most important data types in Python.
+* **Classes:**  Classes are the most important data types in Python.
 Python is an object-oriented programming language and almost every entity in Python is an object, which means that they have attributes and methods.
 A class is like a blueprint for creating objects.
 An object has properties and methods(functions) associated with it.
 Almost everything in Python is an object, with its properties and methods.
-A Class is like an object constructor, or a "blueprint" for creating objects. \n **Note:** *The **dir()** function returns all properties and methods of the specified object, without the values.
+A Class is like an object constructor, or a "blueprint" for creating objects.  **Note:** *The **dir()** function returns all properties and methods of the specified object, without the values.
 This function will return all the properties and methods, even built-in properties which are default for all object.*

-* **Callable Types:** \n Callable types are the types to which function call can be applied.
-They can be**user-defined functions, instance methods, generator functions**, and some other **built-in functions, methods** and **classes**. \n Refer to the documentation at[docs.python.org](https://docs.python.org/3/reference/datamodel.html) for a detailed view of the **callable types**.
+* **Callable Types:**  Callable types are the types to which function call can be applied.
+They can be**user-defined functions, instance methods, generator functions**, and some other **built-in functions, methods** and **classes**.
+Refer to the documentation at[docs.python.org](https://docs.python.org/3/reference/datamodel.html) for a detailed view of the **callable types**.